rebeccajohnson88/website_academic/content/authors/admin/_index.md

 - **August 2021**: I shared results from an RCT studying whether placing college navigators in public housing reduces race and SES inequalities in postsecondary education at the American Sociological Association paper session on Causes and Consequences of Educational Inequality
 - **July 2021**: my work with Dartmouth QSS students connecting data science coursework to efforts to improve labor rights enforcement was featured in this _Dartmouth News Weekly_ article: <a href="https://home.dartmouth.edu/news/2021/08/students-inspired-qss-tool-social-change">Students Inspired by QSS as a Tool for Social Change</a>
-- **May 2021**: I was awarded a CompX from Dartmouth's Neukom Institute for Computational Science to study the ethics and empirics of algorithms used by K-12 schools for resource prioritization:  <a href="https://neukom.dartmouth.edu/research/compx-faculty-grant-program/2021-grant-recipients"><2021 CompX awards>
+- **May 2021**: I was awarded a CompX from Dartmouth's Neukom Institute for Computational Science to study the ethics and empirics of algorithms used by K-12 schools for resource prioritization:  <a href="https://neukom.dartmouth.edu/research/compx-faculty-grant-program/2021-grant-recipients">2021 CompX awards</a>